The Rocket City Trash Pandas are hiring, job fair takes place Saturday

 Here's a list of positions to consider

-You can apply to these kinds of jobs: ticket takers, ushers, servers, bartenders, vendors/hawkers, concessionaires, warehouse, cooks, housekeeping, production room, camera operator, concessions stocker, parking lot attendants, promo team member and game day runner.
+You can apply to these kinds of jobs: ticket takers, ushers, servers, bartenders, vendors/hawkers, concessionaires, warehouse, cooks, housekeeping, production room, camera operator, concessions stocker, parking lot attendants, promo team member, and game day runner.

 Bring application and resume to the fair